-Prior to version 5.6.1, only the Novell and AppleTalk stack could be enabled or disabled within the M208 allowing for easier memory allocation or network broadcast control.
-However, with version 5.6.1, the Net-BIOS over TCP/IP protocol can now be controlled as well.
+Prior to version 5.6.3, only the Novell and AppleTalk stack could be enabled or disabled within the M205/M206 allowing for easier memory allocation or network broadcast control.
+However, with version 5.6.3 and higher, the NetBIOS over TCP/IP protocol can now be controlled as well.